hadashiA/VitalRouter/README.md

  >Modern C# has additional syntax that makes it easy to define such data-oriented types.
 Using record or record struct is also a good option.
 > In fact, even in Unity, you can use the new syntax by specifying `langVersion:11` compiler option or by doing dll separation.
 It would be worth considering.

-Next, define the class that will handle the commands.
+Next, define the handler for the command.
+This can be done in two styles.

+- 1. Define a class that defines declarative routing
+- 2. Simply register an event handler.

+Declarative routing:

 ```cs
 using VitalRouter;